 Our strategic risks are those that are recorded and managed at the highest level within the council.

-In order for a risk to be included on our Strategic Risk Register it will meet one or more of the criteria below.
+For a risk to be included on our Strategic Risk Register it will meet one or more of the criteria shown in the diagram opposite.

 Strategic risks can be existing risks that are escalated to the Strategic Risk Register because the risk significance increases or can be a newly identified risk that is considered serious enough to be immediately managed at a strategic level.

 Each risk on the Strategic Risk Register should be tested annually to ensure it continues to meet the criteria.